William Ewart Gladstone: Final years (1894–1898)

-Gladstone died on 19 May 1898 at Hawarden Castle, Hawarden, aged 88.
-He had been cared for by his daughter Helen who had resigned her job to care for her father and mother.
+Gladstone died on 19 May 1898 at Hawarden Castle, aged 88.
+He had been cared for by his daughter Helen who had resigned from her job to care for her father and mother.
 The cause of death is officially recorded as "Syncope, Senility".
 "Syncope" meant failure of the heart and "senility" in the 19th century was an infirmity of advanced old age, rather than a loss of mental faculties.
-The House of Commons adjourned on the afternoon of Gladstone's death, with A.J.
-Balfour giving notice for an Address to the Queen praying for a public funeral and a public memorial in Westminster Abbey.
+The House of Commons adjourned on the afternoon of Gladstone's death, with A. J. Balfour giving notice for an Address to the Queen praying for a public funeral and a public memorial in Westminster Abbey.
 The day after, both Houses of Parliament approved the Address and Herbert Gladstone accepted a public funeral on behalf of the Gladstone family.
 His coffin was transported on the London Underground before his state funeral at Westminster Abbey, at which the Prince of Wales (the future King Edward VII) and the Duke of York (the future King George V) acted as pallbearers.
 His wife, Catherine Gladstone (née Glynne), died two years later on 14 June 1900 and was buried next to him.

 Religion

 Gladstone's intensely religious mother was an evangelical of Scottish Episcopal origins, and his father joined the Church of England, having been a Presbyterian when he first settled in Liverpool.
-As a boy William was baptised into the Church of England.
+As a boy, William was baptised into the Church of England.
 He rejected a call to enter the ministry, and on this his conscience always tormented him.
-In compensation he aligned his politics with the evangelical faith in which he fervently believed.
+In compensation, he aligned his politics with the evangelical faith in which he fervently believed.
 In 1838 Gladstone nearly ruined his career when he tried to force a religious mission upon the Conservative Party.
 His book The State in its Relations with the Church argued that England had neglected its great duty to the Church of England.
 He announced that since that church possessed a monopoly of religious truth, nonconformists and Roman Catholics ought to be excluded from all government positions.
 The historian Thomas Babington Macaulay and other critics ridiculed his arguments and refuted them.
 Sir Robert Peel, Gladstone's chief, was outraged because this would upset the delicate political issue of Catholic Emancipation and anger the Nonconformists.
 Since Peel greatly admired his protégé, he redirected his focus from theology to finance.

 Gladstone altered his approach to religious problems, which always held first place in his mind.
 Before entering Parliament he had already substituted a high church Anglican attitude, with its dependence on authority and tradition, for the evangelical outlook of his boyhood, with its reliance upon the direct inspiration of the Bible.
-In middle life he decided that the individual conscience would have to replace authority as the inner citadel of the Church.
+In middle life, he decided that the individual conscience would have to replace authority as the inner citadel of the Church.
 That view of the individual conscience affected his political outlook and changed him gradually from a Conservative into a Liberal.